nfqde/nfq-react-grid/README.md

 ### container

 The container sizes for the different screens.
 If you use fluid the container will be 100% width.
+(This option is required for all your defined breakpoints.)

 ### containerPadding